Winters Residence: Honeyville, Caron

 She spent the morning resting on a porch swing drinking her morning coffee.
 Always lively, the street she lived on was great for people watching.
 Her deck was her favorite place in the house.

 His tight uniform outlined his muscles and made her blush.
-She had never met him before and guessed he was new.
+She never met him before and guessed he was new.

 She knew the fellow with him, though.
 Officer Hogan isn’t much to gawk at.
 He was in his late fifties and covered in cuts and bruises.
 Poor guy.
 She wondered when he’d retire.

 Even though her boy, Josh, had run-ins with the neighborhood cop, she respected him.
 He protected the neighborhood.
 It made him good in her book.